tomyates/letsencrypt-install-elasticbeanstalk-single-instance/README.md

 3. Either change the values of environment variables in the config file, or add them to the container option from the console.

 4. EB Deploy.
 The script will:
+- If SSL certificate already installed does nothing.
+- Checks to see if the SSL certificate already exists on the S3 bucket used for storing applicatons.
+If it does, it downloads and installs from S3.
 - Check to see if /etc/httpd/conf.d/ssl.conf exists already and if not, attempts to install certificate
 - Allow incoming traffic on port 443
 - Allow pinging to the server